khalidhoffman/simple-orm/docs/IMPLEMENTATION.md

 ## Workflow

 1. Metadata read from decorator callbacks
+  * build graph of all specified entities and nested entities that is superimposed with meta
 2. Retrieve saved entity from active entity
   * uses metadata to determine how to retrieve entity
 3. Determine diff of saved entity and active entity
 4. Generate CRUD operations from diff
 5. Execute CRUD operations from diff